 The amount of common open space being provided by the Project does not appear to significantly exceed the amount of open space the Project would otherwise be required to provide per LAMC (or other planning documents, specific plans, etc.).
-Additionally it does not appear that these open spaces will include the type and variety of active and passive recreational facilities and amenities that are typically found in the City's Neighborhood and Community Parks and that are needed to meet the needs of residents of all ages and abilities.
+It is currently unknown if these open spaces will include the type and variety of active and passive recreational facilities and amenities that are typically found in the City's Neighborhood and Community Parks and that are needed to meet the needs of residents of all ages and abilities.

-As currently proposed, these proposed recreational amenities would likely not significantly reduce the Project's impact on existing public recreational and park facilities nor would they likely significantly reduce the need for new or expanded public recreational and park facilities.
+As currently proposed, it is unknown if these proposed recreational amenities would likely reduce the Project's impact on existing public recreational and park facilities or if they would reduce the need for new or expanded public recreational and park facilities.